Megalodon vs Great White Shark: Australia's Super Predator Found?

-The Great White was tagged in 2003 by researcher David Riggs.
-When the tag eventually washed up on shore it told a bizarre story of the shark's final minutes.
+The great white at the center of this story was tagged in 2003 by researcher David Riggs.
+When the tag eventually washed up on shore it told a bizarre tale of the shark's final minutes.
 The bottom line: Something is out there capable of preying upon large sharks.

 Here's a look at a clip from the show:

 The video above reveals three interesting pieces of evidence.

 - The shark abruptly dove, or was dragged, down the wall of the Continental Shelf to a depth of about 580 meters, or 1,900 feet.

 - The temperate rose 32 degrees, indicating it (at least the tag if not the whole shark) was devoured by some other creature.

 - For 8 days whatever ate the shark roamed between the surface and 330 feet before the tag left the body.

 Before we dig into the world of cryptozoology let's consider some known creatures that are possible suspects in this case.

 The information above tells us whatever did this is capable of diving fairly deep, and big enough to take on a great white.
 It also tells us the beast does not spend all of its time at tremendous depths, since following the attack the creature came back closer to the surface, and at least for the next 8 days did not dive deeper than 330 feet.